sdnfv/openNetVM/examples/scaling_example/README.md

 Scaling Example NF
 ==
 This program showcases how to use NF scaling.
 It shows how to use the ONVM scaling API or use the advanced rings mode and implement your own scaling logic.
-The NF will spawn X children (provided by `-n`, defaulting to 1 if arg isn't provided) and send packets to destination NF.
+The NF will spawn `N` children (provided by `-n`, defaulting to 1 if arg isn't provided) with the same service ID as the parent NF.
+When packets are received, they are distributed equally among the parent and children (`N+1`) NFs.
+Packets are then forwarded to the destination NF (provided by `-d`).

 This NF can be run in 2 modes: